- Declaring a Major

 PSY 470.
 PSYCHOLOGY AND LAW.
 (3 hours) Prerequisites: PSY 100 and junior standing or permission of instructor.
 Psychological knowledge that is pertinent to the legal system.
 Emphasis on how human characteristics and psychological factors influence attitudes, decisions, and behavior throughout the legal process.
 Field trips to off-campus locations will be required.
 Students are responsible for arranging their own transportation.

-PSY 490 / PSYS 490.
+PSY 490.
 RESEARCH, READINGS OR SPECIAL PROJECTS IN PSYCHOLOGY.
 (1-3 hours) Prerequisites: PSY 100, junior standing, and permission of the faculty project supervisor.
 Advanced students will conduct research and / or readings or projects concerning issues in psychology under the direction of faculty members.
-The course may be repeated; up to six hours can be counted toward the major. (course website)
+The course may be repeated; up to six hours can be counted toward the major.
+Equivalent to PSYS 490. (course website)

 Statewide General Education Codes

 GE – General Elective